SparkJiao/LARCH/README.md

 # LARCH

-This is the official pytorch implementation of the paper: **Conversational Image Search.** Liqiang Nie, Fangkai Jiao, Wenjie Wang, Yinglong Wang, and Qi Tian. *Under review*.
+This is the official pytorch implementation of the paper: **Conversational Image Search.** Liqiang Nie, Fangkai Jiao, Wenjie Wang, Yinglong Wang, and Qi Tian. *TIP 2021*.

 ![Our model LARCH](larch_framework.jpg)